pearlmam/dmanage/README.rst

 Generate the data and store following D-Manage guidelines.
 The actual data of the unit can be a file or directory that contains the data.

+Create Components
+^^^^^^^^^^^^^^^^^

+Create component objects to read and analyse specific parts of your data.
+These components may already exist for your application.
+A list of community developed components can be found in a *to-be-determined* location.

 Create DataUnit
 ^^^^^^^^^^^^^^^

 Create a DataUnit (DU) object that can read and process all simulation/experimental data from one run.
 The user develops this code for their specification.
-D-Manage provides best practices and components to help make the DataUnit object.
+D-Manage provides best practices and tools to help make the DataUnit object.

 Create DataGroup
 ^^^^^^^^^^^^^^^^